JavaScript SDK and example application

 When the PaymentRequest has been filled with the selected payment product, the payment product fields that were requested, potentially the selected account on file info and tokenization info, we can encrypt it.
 For this the SDK offers an Encryptor object.
 Encryption is straightforward:

-// that should be sent to the Worldline platform via the Server API
+// should be sent to the Worldline platform via the Server API

 When the encryptor runs, the PaymentRequest is first validated for potential issues with the data.
 This makes sure we're not spending time encrypting invalid data that the Worldline platform will not be able to process in the Server API.
 The validations are the PaymentProductFieldValidators linked to the PaymentProductFields and are returned as value.